 The British Overseas Territories (BOTs) are fourteen territories under the jurisdiction and sovereignty of the United Kingdom, although they do not form part of the United Kingdom.
 Most of the permanently inhabited territories are internally self-governing, with the UK retaining responsibility for defence and foreign relations.
 Three are inhabited only by a transitory population of military or scientific personnel.
 They all share the British monarch (Elizabeth II) as head of state.

 The British Stand-Up Comedy Archive was established at the University of Kent in 2013 to celebrate, preserve, and provide access to the archives and records of British stand-up comedy and comedians.
 This Collection of websites has been curated by the BSUCA's Archivist to complement the physical collections held at the University of Kent.

-Following the announcement in May 2015 that there would be a referendum on the UK’s EU membership; the Legal Deposit UK Web Archive, led by curators at the Bodleian Libraries, started a collection of websites to capture the debate.
+Following the announcement in May 2015 that there would be a referendum on the UK’s EU membership; curators at the Bodleian Libraries, Oxford, started a collection of websites to capture the debate.

-The collection scope captures the ‘Brexit’ debate and the debate around the EU Referendum as well as the wider context of UK/EU relations, including:
+The collection captures debates around ‘Brexit’ as well as the wider context of UK/EU relations, including:

 websites of political parties and other political institutions and groups

 trade unions, professional organisations, businesses